 So maybe Kevin Behan’s explanation for this behavior is correct.
 After all, when we shake hands with strangers we can categorize them afterward and put them into our mental library, and so we won’t necessarily need to shake their hands again.
 And yet the first time we do engage in that ancient social ritual, it’s entirely possible that on the most basic level we’re kind of doing what dogs do when they sniff each other’s butts.
 We’re grounding our energy.

 1) The rationale for “shaking” hands was to see if there was anything up the other guy’s sleeve, which reminds me of the famous Marx Brothers scene where the policeman is shaking Harpo’s hand and with each shake, enormous amounts of silverware keep dropping out of Harpo’s sleeve.

-Interestingly, when elephants meet, they often greet each other by touching each other’s mouths with the tip of their trunk.
-They’ll even grasp their trunks together, almost imitating the ancient Roman hand clasp.
+Interestingly, when elephants meet, they often greet each other by touching each other’s mouth with the tip of the trunk.
+Sometimes they’ll even grasp their trunks together, almost imitating the ancient Roman hand clasp.

-Orca pods will approach each other in line formation and then stop about 20 meters away.
+Orca pods will approach each other in line formation and then stop about 20 meters away from one another.
 After a short time they swim towards each other and become extremely excited as they engage in physical caresses, swim in tight groups, and often display erections.
 This activity occurs when the pods first meet after the winter absence or before departing.
 It has also been recently associated with the presence of a sick pod member.

 In Howler Monkeys: “Greetings are a conflict management mechanism used between males of similar ranks.
 The fission-fusion social system of this group of howlers allows males with conflicting interests to remain separated, and greetings may reduce tension during fusion events.” (“The functions of the Greeting Ceremony among male mantled howlers (Alouatta palliata) on Agaltepec Island, Mexico,” Pedro Américo D. Dias et al.)